• Skip to content

 What is the idea behind responsive teaching?

-This program is based on the idea that responsive interactions between children and parents are an essential basis for development.
+This program is based on the idea that highly responsive interactions between children and parents are an essential basis for development.

 What does responsive teaching involve?

-Parents and children spend one hour a week with a therapist trained in this approach, either at a centre or at home.
-The sessions train parents in specific techniques like:
+Parents and children typically spend one hour a week with a therapist trained in this approach, either at a centre or at home.

 • taking turns when interacting

-The therapist and parents also develop family action plans, which are made up of responsive teaching strategies and other activities to do at home.
+The therapist and parents also develop family action plans, which are made up of responsive teaching strategies and activities to do at home.

 Responsive teaching isn’t offered as a stand-alone program in Australia, so no information about cost is available.